Muzer/raildle/README.md

-# React Wordle
+# Raildle

-This is a clone project of the popular word guessing game we all know and love.
-Made using React, Typescript, and Tailwind.
+This is a fork of reactle, to allow users to guess railway TIPLOC codes.

 [**Try out the demo!**](https://reactle.vercel.app/)